A delicious ground beef ragu made with red wine, beef broth and spices and then slowly simmered to let the flavors develop!

-- Simmer for one hour uncovered making sure to stir it every so often.
+- Simmer for 45 minutes uncovered making sure to stir it every so often.
 It should just be slowly bubbling.

-- When the ragu has cooked for about 45 minutes, begin cooking the pasta using the directions on the package, making sure to save some of the pasta water after it's cooked.
+- When the ragu is cooked begin cooking the pasta using the directions on the package, making sure to save some of the pasta water after it's cooked.

-- Taste the ragu and add more salt or pepper if desired and you can add soem of the pasta water to loosen the ragu up if it's too thick for you.
+- Taste the ragu and add more salt or pepper if desired and you can add some of the pasta water to loosen the ragu up if it's too thick for you.

 - Drain the pasta and place some of it onto a plate.

-- Add a large scoop of the ragu on top of the pasta and garnish with some fresh Parmesan cheese.
+- Add a large scoop of the ragu on top of the pasta and garnish with some fresh Parmesan cheese and basil leaves.

 - Serve with thick slices of garlic bread.